System Design Questions to ask in an interview

 - Touch on CAP theorem

-- Durability - How much data is acceptable to lose?
+- Durability: how much data is acceptable to lose?

-Response time and latency constraints
+Response time and latency

-Define API
+API design

 - What is needed to provide each feature?